carpteas/jellyfish/README.md

 # jellyfish

 The "jellyfish" is an *unlimited* storage service for all kinds of static web resources.
 Once stored, every single asset will be *proxied* by CDN automatically.
-With RESTful API provided, check out the reference site(jellyfish.carpteas.com) and start playing with it.
+With RESTful API provided, check out the reference site http://jellyfish.carpteas.com and start playing with it.
 Key components contributing to this cloud-based service are:

   - Amazon S3
   - BLITLINE